 While I’m not here to say that they hand-placed every single interior object, I wouldn’t dismiss it if it were to be confirmed either.
 Like, I seriously get giddy at the site of a new town because I know that there’s a ton of eye candy to be had while I’m exploring it (and no, I don’t mean those puff-puff vendors either).

-I honestly struggle to think of a game that has released in the past decade or so that has been as capable of Dragon Quest XI in terms of its inherent interior immersion factor.
+I honestly struggle to think of a game that has released in the past decade or so that has been as capable as Dragon Quest XI in terms of its inherent interior immersion factor.
 Just last night, I came to a seaside village and probably spent a good five minutes browsing the clutter within a weapons and armor shop.
 Breastplates, helmets, and various melee weapons were stocked on the shelves behind the counter, but not in a robotic fashion.

 Some spears in a weapon rack were slanted rather than standing upright and armor pieces adorning a shelf were not all facing the same direction.
 While it may not sound like much, this attention to detail is something that, I feel, is rarely injected into modern RPGs.
 And as much as I enjoyed experiencing a game like The Witcher 3, I never found myself with the same level of desire to take in every nook and cranny of its buildings as I have, so far, in Dragon Quest XI.

 The crazy thing is that we have yet to even factor in the uniqueness of the inhabitants themselves, or the vast variety of building architecture you’ll come to experience during your adventure!
 I could talk about those things with the same amount of detail and excitement as today’s bullet point, but I’ll save that commentary for my full review.
 Before Dragon Quest XI, if you were to tell me that I would be so inspired by interior immersion alone to write a short excerpt about it, I would probably laugh at you for it.
 Now, I’m just laughing at myself.